sadhat/TypeScript-KnockoutJS-RequireJS-jQuery-Example/README.md

 It uses the latest TypeScript source from the _develop_ branch of http://typescript.codeplex.com.

-## How to:
+## How to
-* Install node.js
-* Download the latest TypeScript source and build it (you will end up with a `tsc.js` compiler for node.js)
+* Download TypeScript v0.8.3 or newer
-* `node "/path/to/tsc.js" --module AMD ./js/app/main.ts`
+* Build `tsc ./js/app/main.ts` (without the --module AMD argument).

-## Notes:
+## Note
-Compiles with the latest source of TypeScript 0.9.0 BUT WILL NOT RUN WITH THE ALPHA RELEASE.
-This is because the alpha release ignored the ///<amd-dependency /> commentag.
+I was using `--module AMD` for a while but it's just too hard to use RequireJS plugins (like `require.text`) and the per-module config (see `index.html`).
+You have to use the `///<amd-dependency />` undocumented feature and it just barely works.

 ## References:
-* knockout.amd.d.ts - DefinitelyTyped fork (https://github.com/diachedelic/DefinitelyTyped/blob/master/knockout/knockout.amd.d.ts)
-* jquery.d.ts - DefinitelyTyped
+* jquery.d.ts, knockout.d.ts & require.d.ts - DefinitelyTyped
 * jquery.blinky.js - http://aaron-powell.com/doing-it-wrong/blink